 “You’ll get Shelob tomorrow,” promised Other Mike.
 “And everything else.”

-Everything else turned out to be something else: an epic so tragic it was biblical.
+Everything else turned out to be something else: an epic so tragic it was biblical; the best Christmas Eve of their lives.
 The first movie had staggered them, but The Return of the King was peerless.
 El thought she had been thrown into an actual war, and it terrified her.
 Black riders swooped down from dizzying heights over the White City.
 Enormous elephants crushed the city’s defenders under their heels.
 At one point a boulder came flying out of the screen, and the boys screamed, throwing themselves back in their seats.
 El believed it was a real boulder and reacted instinctively, throwing her power at it to save herself and the boys from being smashed to a pulp.
 Theater employees would later notice a gash in the screen.